Schiiss/blog/_posts/2025-09-08-exploring-agent-bricks-databricks-new-approach-to-building-ai-agents.md

 display(df)
 ```

-This was very handy for us since we can integrate this agent very easily into our Data Weaver software as a transform option engineers could call upon.
+This was very handy for us since we can integrate this agent very easily into our Data Weaver software as a transform option engineers could invoke via their notebooks

 ---